 Christmas time in Sweden is known as “Jul,” and Sweden has many unique customs associated with the season.
 Christmas is celebrated with two public holidays on 25 and 26 December each year.

 |2021||25 Dec||Sat||Christmas Day|

 |26 Dec||Tue||2nd Day of Christmas|

-In Sweden, Jul begins on December 1st and continues until January 13th, Saint Knut’s Day, when Christmas finally ends with the taking down of the tree and the gobbling down of any cookies or other treats that have not yet been consumed.
-The main event, as it were, of Swedish Jul is Christmas Eve rather than Christmas Day, which is the time when the festive meal is eaten and Christmas presents exchanged.
+In Sweden, Jul begins on 1 December and continues until 13 January with Saint Knut’s Day.
+The main event of Swedish Jul is Christmas Eve, which is the time when the festive meal is eaten and Christmas presents exchanged.

-The 13th of December is the traditional day to set up your Christmas tree in Sweden.
+December 13 is the traditional day to set up your Christmas tree in Sweden.
 Tree decorations include the usual baubles and lights but also such things as apples, candles, gnomes, and ornaments made out of straw.
 Homes will be decorated with red tulips and have the aroma of gingerbread wafting through the air.

 In many homes, a straw goat is constructed to “guard the Christmas tree,” and straw is also used as a decoration throughout the house to remind of Jesus’ birth in the straw-filed manger.
 While Sweden is a very secular nation in general, on Christmas morning, many will get up very early to go to church for special services.